Fire and smoke alarms

 You need to check that each alarm complies with the following standards:

-If you've had alarms installed by Scottish Fire & Rescue services in the last year, you should still check that they are the new type - don't assume they are correct.
+If you've had alarms installed by Scottish Fire & Rescue services in the last year, you should still check that they are the new type.
+Do not assume they are correct.

-How can I check if my alarms are interlinked?
+How to check if your alarms are interlinked

 If any trader says that their system or services are endorsed or recommended by any of our organisations, please be aware that this is not correct.